-- Has a considerably longer detection window than standard testing i.e. can detect alcohol use up to 80 hours.
+- It has a considerably longer detection window than standard testing i.e., can detect the substance use up to 80 hours.
 In other words, it can detect ethanol even after other tests will fail to do so.

-- The biggest benefit of EtG testing is that it doesn’t give false positive in case of fermentation, and only gives positive when alcohol is consumed.
+- The biggest benefit of EtG testing is that it doesn’t give false-positives in the case of fermentation and only gives a positive result when alcoholic drinks are consumed.

 - It is ideal in scenarios of zero tolerance, such as when ordered by the justice system.

-In addition to EtG, several other testing methods are also available to find out whether a person has used alcohol or not.
+In addition to EtG, several other testing methods are also available to find out whether a person has used it or not.